 The Office of the Registrar has posted instructions online for submitting courses for Institutional Competencies using the online course approval system, CAPA.

 Instructions for new courses are available here.
 Instructions for existing courses are available here.

-Are there specific guidelines for updating course Objectives to Student Learning Outcomes in CAPA?
+Are there specific guidelines for developing course Student Learning Outcomes in CAPA that will map to Institutional Competencies?